Updated June 20, 2023

 Q3.
 Is rescue mode similar to recovery mode?

-Answer: Basically, rescue is used to mount the specified service and it is useful for only single user mode but on the other hand recovery mode is able to perform all services which help us to recover our system.
+Answer: Basically, rescue is used to mount the specified service, and it is useful for only single-user mode, but on the other hand, recovery mode can perform all services, which helps us to recover our system.

 In this article, we saw what Ubuntu recovery mode is, as well as we also saw some basic key ideas of Ubuntu recovery mode with configuration.
 We also saw the uses and features of the Ubuntu recovery mode and how we can use them.

 This is a guide to Ubuntu Recovery Mode.
-Here we discuss the introduction, and how to use Ubuntu recovery mode.
-Ubuntu recover can’t access and FAQ.
+Here we discuss the introduction, how to use Ubuntu recovery mode, Ubuntu recovery mode boot, and FAQs.
 You may also have a look at the following articles to learn more –